Ncope1/Project-1/README.md

 * [Air Pair](https://www.airpair.com/javascript/posts/how-does-javascript-prototype-work)
 * [A Medium Corporation](https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9)

-Thanks to all of my WDI-20 peers for your guidance in helping me to figure out my errors.
+Thanks to all of my WDI-20 instructors and peers for your guidance in helping me to figure out my errors.